Live Update · Sunday May 24 · Actuals In

 Tu Meri Main Tera Main Tera Tu Meri 2025 Mid-budget rom-com ₹48 Cr WW Loss (₹90 Cr budget)

 The killer datapoint in that table is Tu Meri Main Tera.
 December 2025, Dharma + Namah Pictures, Kartik Aaryan + Ananya Panday, ₹90 Cr budget — and a final box office of ₹48 Cr WW.
 That's a roughly 50% loss on the Dharma mid-budget romance template that used to be reliable.
-When even Kartik Aaryan can't drag the formula past breakeven, the formula isn't working.
+When even Kartik Aaryan can't drag the formula past breakeven, the formula isn't working — and Chand Mera Dil's opening weekend confirms it for the next slate film too.

-Chand Mera Dil is Dharma's response: shrink the budget, lose the star tax, lean entirely on a fresh pairing (Lakshya's Kill-driven credibility plus Ananya in a softer register than Tu Meri), and price the opening day at ₹149 to fill seats.
-This isn't a tentpole strategy.
-It's a launch strategy.
-Dharma is trying to make Lakshya into the next leading-man-without-a-star-fee, and Chand Mera Dil is the platform.
+Chand Mera Dil was Dharma's response: shrink the budget, lose the star tax, lean entirely on a fresh pairing (Lakshya's Kill-driven credibility plus Ananya in a softer register than Tu Meri), and price the opening day at ₹149 to fill seats.
+The opening weekend says: the pricing converted some students, but the absence of a star face capped the upside hard.
+Dharma is trying to make Lakshya into the next leading-man-without-a-star-fee, and Chand Mera Dil was supposed to be the platform.
+The platform is wobbling.

 Adar Poonawalla's 50% ownership of Dharma since 2024 (the ₹1,000 Cr deal) is the unspoken context.
 Mid-budget consolidation is what new ownership does to banners that used to fund their own swings.
 Karan Johar gave up the right to write off ₹40 Cr losses every other Friday.
-Chand Mera Dil is the first slate film built under that constraint.
+Chand Mera Dil is the first slate film built under that constraint — and its ~₹40 Cr budget against a ₹15–22 Cr projected lifetime nett still ends in a manageable loss, not a disaster.
+The math is tighter now; the misses are smaller.

 There's a tonal mismatch worth flagging too.
 Lakshya's breakout was Kill (2024) — a hyper-violent, single-set action film that positioned him as Bollywood's most credible new action lead.
 Chand Mera Dil is the exact tonal opposite: a Dharma musical romance leaning on Shreya Ghoshal vocals and engineering-campus chemistry.
-The bet is that audiences will let him reset; the risk is that the action audience that built his profile doesn't show up for romance and the romance audience hasn't formed yet.
+The bet was that audiences would let him reset; the bet didn't pay off this opening weekend.

 The release window is also working against it.
 Drishyam 3 dubs are eating Hindi-belt premium screens in week 1, and Karuppu's Hindi dub (where applicable) holds onto remaining mass slots.
-Chand Mera Dil has clean Hindi-romance space — but in a compressed window before Hai Jawani Toh Ishq Hona Hai + Bandar arrive June 5.
-Two weekends of breathing room is all it gets.
+Chand Mera Dil has clean Hindi-romance space — but in a compressed window before Hai Jawani Toh Ishq Hona Hai arrives June 5.
+Two weekends of breathing room is all it gets to convert weekday legs.

 CHAND MERA DIL